crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that caused the Admin UI monitoring graphs to be cut off.

 - Fixed an issue that would cause the results of a nested loop join statement ordered by fields from a single relation, in the form of ``SELECT t1.x, t2.x FROM t2 INNER JOIN t1 ON t1.x = t2.x ORDER BY t2.y``, to